 It was March 25th, 1998, when 27 year old Jill Ann

 Weatherwax, was found dead behind an animal shelter in the city of Fresno, California.
 The Michigan native had been a beauty pageant winner had associated with actors in the hollywood Movie scene.
-She was last seen Weatherwax was last seen going into a green or greyish colored Ford Tempo with three unidentified men described as being Hispanic.
+Weatherwax was last seen going into a green or greyish colored Ford Tempo with three unidentified men described as being Hispanic.

 All four were seen near the Villa Hotel on Parkway Drive the night of her murder.
 Rumors have persisted that Weatherwax could have been a stripper or even involved in prostitution.
-She at one time has an aspiring career as a singer and associated with many actors (Patrick Swayze) in Hollywood.
+She was known as a good singer and associated actors such as Patrick Swayze.

 If you have any information about this murder please call the Fresno Police Department at 559-621-2400.
 You can remain anonymous.